 Other digestion issues

 If you have a lot of the digestive problems, you may want to find out if you have other problems like leaky gut, irritable bowel syndrome or other digestion issues and try one of the specialized diets for this.
 If your doctor doesn’t know how to deal with nutrition, a functional medicine expert or naturopathic doctor might be a better choice.
-And if you can’t afford a specialist or your insurance doesn’t cover it.
-There are many excellent guides and books to help you sort it out.
+And if you can’t afford a specialist or your insurance doesn’t cover it there are many excellent guides and books to help you get started.

 - Low FODMAPS diet, Fodmaps stands for fermentable oligo-, di-, monosaccharides and polyols